victoriang555/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 Used to run the same command on multiple the lines of a list of lines.
-Tested below with the file websites.txt. cat websites.txt | xargs dig
+Tested below with the file websites.txt.
+Adding another line for testing. cat websites.txt | xargs dig